By Victor Haghani and James White 1

 The purpose of this note was to provide a simple rule-of-thumb to help illustrate some, but not all, of the factors investors should consider in trying to take account of tax effects in their investment decisions.
 The tax code is much more complex than the simple representation we have used in our examples.
 For example, we did not give any treatment to the fact that there is an asymmetry in capital gains taxation, in that we pay tax on gains, but we may get very limited refunds from the government on capital losses.
 Or more succinctly, as some unfortunate soul once said, “Man cannot live on capital loss carry-forwards alone.”
 We likewise did not treat whether investors form their target allocation views based on pre-tax or post-tax returns, or whether investors view portfolio risk inclusive or exclusive of tax liabilities.
 Also, state taxation varies from state to state and adds another layer of complexity.
 And adding insult to injury, tax policy changes over time in hard-to-predict ways.
 In the words of Albert Einstein, “The hardest thing in the world to understand is the income tax.”

-Finally, a big thank you to Larry Hilibrand, Ayman Hindy and WK, as well as our colleagues at Elm– Jeff, Arjun, Bruce, Gregg and Tara—for your help with this note.
+A big thank you to Larry Hilibrand, Ayman Hindy and WK, as well as our colleagues at Elm – Jeff, Arjun, Bruce, Gregg and Tara – for your help with this note.

 - Assuming the investments are not held in tax-advantaged retirement accounts.
 Also, we’re assuming the investor is not able to achieve total portfolio level asset allocation changes either through making exaggerated changes in non-taxable retirement accounts or through adding to investment accounts with further savings from earnings each year.
 Both of these can be tax efficient ways of moving one’s asset allocation without incurring capital gains taxes.